 - How many adults will be there to supervise?
-What’s the adults to child ratio?
+What’re the adults to child ratio?

 - How long does the game need to run for?
-What activities are the children doing before or afterwards?
+What activities are the children doing before or afterward?

 - What abilities will the children have?
 What do they like to do?
 Is it an active and confident group, or are they shy and reserved?